RhiaK/project2sprout/README.md

 I used HTML/EJS, CSS/Bootstrap, node.js, javascript, mongo, mongoose, and heroku to create this app.

 Problems:
-I am having trouble accessing locs as a part of the users db object, because of this I cannot accomplish any of the crud operations.
+I am having trouble with the path of the name of the object being added to the user as a location.

-I am unable to access db info on front to send message